luccas-specht/dragons-challence/README.md

 ## About this project
+How design pattern this project is using, [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) to development scalable and readable components and screens.

+## Why?

 This project was make to improve my skills with NextJs, TypeScript and SCSS.
 I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!